chrislaskey/pyre/README.md

 ## Pyre

-LLM framework for rapidly building production ready applications in Elixir.
+LLM framework for rapid development in Elixir.